 The 80MW (AC) Oakey Solar Farm in south-east Queensland is expected to deliver enough renewable energy to power around 24,000 homes, while using forecasting technology that will help enhance grid stability and energy reliability.

-Oakey Solar Farm is being developed in two stages and the CEFC has committed finance to both stages - $19.5 million for Oakey 1 which is currently under construction, and $55 million to the adjacent Oakey 2.
+Oakey Solar Farm is being developed in two stages and the CEFC has committed finance to both stages - $19.5 million for the 25MW Oakey 1 which is generating and exporting energy to the grid, and $55 million to the adjacent 55MW Oakey 2.
 When complete, the project will be battery ready.

 As part of the CEFC's investment in Oakey 2, equity sponsor Foresight Solar Fund Limited will be collaborating with the Australian Energy Market Operator (AEMO) to install suitable five-minute forecasting technology that can assist AEMO with enhancing grid stability as Australia transitions to higher penetration of renewables.